department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-11-Registration Reasons Tree Test/research-findings.md

 -- DRAFT --

 * Align with Veteran's mental model
-    * Follow the Veteran's mental model around the registration and enrollment terms, process and eligibility determiniations.
+    * Align with the Veteran's mental model around the registration and enrollment terms, process and eligibility determiniations.
 This could create a more streamlined process for the Veterans when signing up and applying for health care benefits.
+    * This process could look like a simple registration step, checking eligibility then determining enrollment.

 * Veteran health service needs for entrances into "registering"
-    * Allow for more links to sign up for health care from the perspective of the Veteran - what care or health service are they seeking to sign up for
+    * Allow for more links to sign up for health care from the perspective of the Veteran - what care or health service are they seeking to sign up for.
+    * Make sure to allow for a simplified path where the Veteran can learn about more health care benefits if they want to move from registration only to enrollment in medical benefits package.